 I learned some interesting things about my kids with affirmations

 They’ll ask me to repeat one if it’s an area where they are having trouble.
 It’s cute and heartbreaking all at the same time when a little boy asks if we can say ‘I am important’ again.
 But it shows me where he needs more support.
 It’s also very interesting when I get asked to add one about having only good dreams or being strong enough to stand up to a bully.
 It gives me insight into their lives that I otherwise might not get.
 Not because we don’t talk about these things, but because they don’t know how to tell me or ask for help.
 When I ask them to repeat a statement that covers an area of difficulty, it gives them the window they need to show me that they’re struggling.

 I have to do a lot of coaching on emotions and social situations with my older son, and affirmations at bedtime are just another way to reinforce some of these ideas to him.
 Things such as ‘I am a good listener’ to help reinforce to him the need to listen.
 And when he starts to squirm uncomfortably, I know he had trouble with listening that day.
 Maybe we’ll talk more about it, maybe we won’t.
 But it’s a great tool for both of us in terms of communication.

 I keep it simple.
 We have a lot of the same ones each night, but sometimes we have to switch it up based on what happened that day.
 Here are my standard go-to’s each night.

-For my older son he likes me to add ‘I will only have good dreams’ and ‘I can sleep in my own bed’ Which is funny because we don’t have problems with those from my perspective.
-But he asks for them, so we do them.
+For my older son he likes me to add ‘I will only have good dreams’ and ‘I can sleep in my own bed’.
+Which is funny because we don’t have problems with those from my perspective.
+But he asks for them, so we do it.